-- A. Any inspection activity performed under this emphasis program will be conducted as a partial health inspection to include all areas where transportation tank cleaning operations are conducted at the facility based on the procedures listed in FOM Chapter 3 (Inspection Procedures) and any relevant regional notices. - B. CSHOs assigned to conduct an inspection under this emphasis program must: - 1.
+- A. Any inspection activity performed under this emphasis program will be conducted as a partial safety inspection to include all areas where transportation tank cleaning operations are conducted at the facility based on the procedures listed in FOM Chapter 3 (Inspection Procedures) and any relevant regional notices. - B. CSHOs assigned to conduct an inspection under this emphasis program must: - 1.
 Review the inspection history for the specific site. - If the site has received a programmed, comprehensive safety or health inspection within the preceding three years, the expansion under this emphasis program may not be required.
-The CSHO will review the inspection file for the earlier inspection and confer with the Area Office managers to determine if an unprogrammed inspection is to be expanded.
+The CSHO will review the inspection file for the earlier inspection and confer with the Area Office managers to determine if an unprogrammed inspection is to be expanded in accordance with the FOM Chapter 3 (Inspection Procedures) and Chapter 15 (Legal Issues).
 The history of the prior programmed inspection must be documented in the OSHA-1 Narrative for the current inspection. - If the site has received a comprehensive inspection within the past three years and all required elements were addressed in that inspection, the CSHO will conduct the assigned unprogrammed (complaint/referral) inspection but will not expand the current inspection unless plain-view hazards demonstrate the need to expand.
 Considerations for expanding an inspection must be discussed with and approved by Area Office management.
-The history of the prior un-programmed inspection must be documented in the OSHA-1 Narrative for the current inspection. - 2.
-Determine if any appropriations riders apply to the facility.
+The history of the prior un-programmed inspection must be documented in the OSHA-1 Narrative for the current inspection. - When OSHA is notified of any imminent danger, fatality/catastrophe, complaint or referral in any of the industries covered by this Instruction, the